 If the AP declines a request to change a previously accepted SCSID, the previously accepted classification for this SCSID continues to operate.

 If the requested SCS is accepted by the AP, the AP shall process subsequent incoming individually addressed MSDUs from the DS or WM that match the TCLAS elements and optional TCLAS Processing element classifier specified in the SCS Descriptor element.
+If an MSDU matches the classifier specified in the SCS Descriptor elements of multiple SCS streams, the SCS Descriptor element with the least number of masked (i.e., with the Classifier Mask with the least number of 0s, and hence the most granular classifier) shall be used.